 Saturated fat.
-Less then 10 percent of your daily fat calories should come from saturated fat (fatty meats, coconut and tropical oils).
+Less than 10 percent of your daily fat calories should come from saturated fat (fatty meats, coconut and tropical oils).
 Replace saturated fats with polyunsaturated and monounsaturated fats.

 Cholesterol.
-Animal-based foods contain cholesterol and you should consume less than 300 mg per day by choosing more plant-based foods.
+Animal-based foods contain cholesterol, so you should consume less than 300 mg per day -- choose plant-based foods.

 Trans-fats.
 You should avoid synthetic trans-fats whenever possible by limiting your consumption of partially hydrogenated oils (look at those food labels).
 Fully hydrogenated oils may be better, but they're not commonly found in processed foods.

 Refined grains.
 Foods made from 100-percent whole grains contain nutrients and fiber lost in the refining process.
 Reduce the amount of white bread and pasta you eat and especially watch out for pastries and treats made with refined flour, sugar and solid fats (lard and shortening).

 Added Sugars.
 Extra sugar only adds calories but no other nutrients.
 Avoid 'added sugars' and curb your sweet-tooth with these tips from About.com Nutrition readers.

 Alcohol only in moderation.
 One drink per day for women and two drinks per day for men.
 And of course, this is only for adults of legal drinking age and alcohol should be avoided by people who struggle with alcoholism.
 Women who are pregnant should also avoid alcohol.